ashuragi007-jpg/Collaborative-Story-Builder/docs/api.md

 ### GET /stories
 - returns all stored stories.

+### GET /stories/byAuthor/:authorId
+- returns all stories created by a specific user.
+- used in account management to display all previous works of the user

 ### GET /stories/:id
 - returns a story that matches the id
 - returns 404 if the story doesnt exist